 Trademark Wagon has Special Renewal+ Package offers for handling your trademark right in Japan.

 It must be hard for those who run a business or handle multiple tasks to keep track of every due date of your trademark portfolio.
 Trademark Wagon makes sure to send you reminders that notify you of the upcoming expiration date of your trademark right.

 It is important that our reminder reaches you.

-If there are any changes in your contact details such as email address, name, address, fax number, etc., please provide us with your updated contact information so that we will be able to remind you of this important due date.
+If there are any changes in your contact details such as email address, name, address, etc., please provide us with your updated contact information so that we will be able to remind you of this important due date.

 Renewal period starts 9 years and 6 months later after the date of trademark registration.
 In some cases registrant's name and/or address have already been changed by the time of renewal.

-When registrant’s name and/or address or ownership of a trademark right has been changed, the change must be promptly recorded in the Trademark Register of the Japan Patent Office, but it is often left unchanged.
+When registrant’s name and/or address or ownership of a trademark right has changed, the change must be promptly recorded in the Trademark Register of the Japan Patent Office, but it is often left unchanged.